Skip to main content

 A collaboration involving NASA and IBM Research has led to the development of a new artificial intelligence (AI) foundation model for weather and climate: Prithvi-weather-climate (Prithvi is the Sanskrit name for Earth).
 The model is pre-trained on 40 years of weather and climate data from NASA's Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2), and fills a need to infuse AI and machine learning (ML) methods into weather and climate applications, such as storm tracking, forecasting, and historical analysis.

-In keeping with NASA's open science policies, Prithvi-weather-climate will be openly available.
-The model and the code will be released later in 2024 through Hugging Face, a public repository for open-source ML models.
+In keeping with NASA's open science policies, Prithvi-weather-climate is openly available on Hugging Face.
+Hugging Face is a public repository for open-source ML models.

 Global MERRA-2 atmospheric temperature at 650 hPa (approximately 11,500 feet) on July 12, 2016.
 Red/dark red colors indicate higher atmospheric temperatures; blue/purple colors indicate lower temperatures.
 Credit: NASA GMAO.